kai687/sphinxawesome-theme/docs/demo/footnotes.rst

 .. rst-class:: lead

-   Footnotes are another way of putting information outside of the main text.
+   Footnotes are a way in printed documents to add more information outside of the main flow of text.
-   They're a concept from print writing that doesn't apply well to online media, especially on mobile devices.
-If you're creating a documentation website, consider not using footnotes at all.
+   They don't apply well to the online experience, especially on mobile devices.

 ----